 Honor 9 Lite is the only phone that offers 4 cameras in this price range.
 The dual-lens setup of Honor 9 Lite consist of 13MP + 2MP both on back and front.
 The phone promises a lot with four cameras, and quite frankly, it reaches the expectations to some extent.

 The camera UI is pretty simple to use.
 When you tap on the camera app, it takes you to the main screen with a bunch of toggles and features on both top and bottom.
 To be specific, the top bar consists of toggles for flash, wide aperture mode, portrait mode, moving picture mode and front camera option, whereas the bar at the bottom houses image viewer, shutter button, and video mode.

-By swiping to the right, you can see a number of modes for the rear camera.
-Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, Night shot, Good Food, Panorama, Light paint, Filter and more.
+By swiping to the right, you can see several modes for the rear camera.
+Here you can play with Pro photo, Pro Video, AR Lens HDR, Time Lapse, and Night shot, Good Food, Panorama, Light paint, Filter and more.

 Swiping left on the main camera screen takes you to camera settings where you can adjust the resolution of the camera, watermark your pictures and play with other camera settings like enabling audio control, setting a timer, capture by touching the screen.

 Honor 9 Lite snaps very decent pictures in auto mode.
 We have not seen a more well-balanced camera in this price range.
 The dynamic range is good with a natural color and contrast ratio.
 It doesn’t over saturate the colors neither does it wash them out.